Respect/Assertion/README.md

 // will throw an exception => 1 (the minimum of the input) must be between 5 and 10 Assert::minBetween([1, 2, 3], 5, 10);
 ```

-As it can already be seen, the message shows not only the minimum of the input
-that failed the assertion but also the input itself.

 The `min` prefix can be used with any [iterable][] value: